tsanghan/sctp-ce6-mod3.12/README.md

 ```
 npm install serverless
 ```
-To create project with Serverless Framework.
-Do your own adjustment, i.e. directory create and such, we just need the `serverless.yml` file.
+To create project with Serverless Framework, please do your own adjustment on directry structure, i.e. directory create by serverless.
+We just need the `serverless.yml` file.
 ```
 sls
 ```